marspengexdell/knowledge-base-app/README.md

 Rebuilding guarantees the containers use the updated packages.

+### Stop Token

+During chat generation the backend instructs the model to append `<END>` once it finishes reasoning.
+The inference service watches the output stream and stops producing further tokens as soon as this marker appears.
+The WebSocket client still receives `[DONE]` when the stream ends.

 ### Updating PyTorch Wheels

 The inference image installs PyTorch from local wheel files found in